sangelkim89/Trello-Server/README.md

 1. Intro

 This is the server-side of the project Trello Clone.

 2. Project

 Stack :​

-​Server :​
+​-Server :​

 Node.js / mongoose/ Express / JWT / MongoDB

-​Deploy :​
+​-Deploy :​

 Heroku

-Before Starting: This is the server-side file for our project, make sure to check out the client-side: https://github.com/codestates/Serendipity-client/tree/master
+-Before Starting: This is the server-side file for our project, make sure to check out the client-side: https://github.com/codestates/Serendipity-client/tree/master

-Setup :

-Installing : Please install with:
+-Installing : Please install with:

 npm(yarn) install

-Running the program :
+-Running the program :

 You will have to change the cors: origin to your localhost:{port} in the index.js file, after doing so, open the terminal and simply type:

 npm start

-Features : Resolvers:
+-Features : Resolvers:

 -signup: create an account
 -login: checks to see if the given info matches with the database and returns a status